ECP-WarpX/WarpX/Docs/source/install/hpc/summit.rst

 The general :ref:`cmake compile-time options <building-cmake>` apply as usual.

-For a full PICMI install, follow the :ref:`instructions for Python (PICMI) bindings <building-cmake-python>`:
+For a full PICMI install, follow the :ref:`instructions for Python (PICMI) bindings <building-cmake-python>`.
+We only prefix it to request a node for the compilation (``runNode``), so we can compile faster:

 .. code-block:: bash